 Continue to follow any advice you have been given by a dietitian during your illness.
 If you have been prescribed oral nutrition supplement drinks in hospital or at home, keep taking these as recommended.
 Ask your doctor or dietitian for advice if you are finding these difficult to take.

 - you have recovered

 Taste changes during illness

-Some people experience a change in taste and smell when recovering from coronavirus.
+Some people experience a change in taste and smell when recovering from COVID-19 (coronavirus).

 People have experienced taste changes in different ways.